-Action 1.1.1.
-File 13 338 ground-mounted transformers replacement Action Pre-1958 ground-mounted transformers replacement (dual driver of poor condition and high losses).
-Background Distribution transformers manufactured before 1958 (termed as pre-1958 transformers throughout this document) have significantly high no-load losses; for example values for an 11 kV 315 kVA transformer could be approximately 2 kW, whereas a modern equivalent (CRGO Tier 2) has no-load losses of approximately 0.2 kW.
-Opportunity Besides having deteriorating condition due to the age of these transformers, the no load losses for BS171 type transformer built in 1936 are six times more compared to tier 2.
+Action Pre-1958 ground-mounted transformers replacement (dual driver of poor condition and high losses).
+Distribution transformers manufactured before 1958 (termed as pre-1958 transformers throughout Background this document) have significantly high no-load losses; for example, values for an 11 kV 315 kVA Dackground transformer could be approximately 2 kW, whereas a modern equivalent (CRGO Tier 2) has no-load losses of approximately 0.2 kW.
+O an a structure it is Besides having deteriorating condition due to the age of these transformers, the no load losses for Opportunity BS171 type transformer built in 1936 are six times more compared to Tier 2.
 Options Replacing these transformers not only reduces the risk of having old assets with poor conditions, but will improve network losses by installing more efficient transformers.
-Proposal We prioritise the replacement of pre-1958 distribution transformers as part of our existing asset replacement work programmes based on our cost benefit analysis.
+Droposel We prioritise the replacement of pre-1958 distribution transformers as part of our existing asset Proposal replacement work programmes based on our cost benefit analysis.
 Action type Continue from our initiative in 2015-23.
 Losses impact Medium.
-Scorecard metrics This was not proposed as a standalone metric, and a wider-ranging transformer metric was proposed instead, with respect to installation of amorphous core transformers (Action 3.1.3).
-However, the action to install amorphous core transformers was not appropriately funded by Ofgem, resulting in replacement of pre-1958 transformers with the Ecodesign Tier 2 transformers instead during 2023-28.
+This was not proposed as a standalone metric, and a wider-ranging transformer metric was proposed instead, with respect to installation of amorphous core transformers (Action 3.1.3).
+Scorecard metrics However, the action to install amorphous core transformers was not appropriately funded by Ofgem, resulting in replacement of pre-1958 transformers with the Ecodesign Tier 2 transformers instead during 2023-28.
 This still yields significant benefit to customers.
+2024 update Seven sites have been replaced so far in ED2.